 You can prove that the perpendicular bisectors meet in a single point because things equal to the same thing are equal to each other.
 So, for example, consider a triangle \(\triangle ABC\) with sides \(a\) opposite point \(A\), \(b\) opposite point \(B\), and \(c\) opposite point \(C\).
 Construct perpendicular bisectors through \(a\) and \(b\).
 Since \(a\) and \(b\) are not parallel, their bisectors also are not parallel and must meet in a point \(P\).
 The line passing through \(a\) is equidistant from \(B\) and \(C\), so \(P\), which lies on the line, is also equidistant from \(B\) and \(C\).
 Likewise, the line passing through \(b\) is equidistant from \(A\) and \(C\), and point \(P\) must also be equidistant from \(A\) and \(C\).
 The only way \(P\) can be equidistant from \(A\) and \(C\) and also from \(B\) and \(C\) is if it is also equidistant from \(A\) and \(B\), which are the endpoints of \(c\).
 So \(P\) must also lie on the perpendicular bisector of \(c\).
 Similar reasoning shows that the angle bisectors through \(A\), \(B\), and \(C\) must likewise meet in a single point equidistant from the three sides.

 Connecting the midpoints of the sides of any triangle yields four smaller triangles, all congruent and all similar to the larger triangle.
 So any triangle can be easily cut into four equal area pieces by cutting along the lines connecting the midpoints of the sides.
 It is also easy to cut any triangle into two equal area pieces.
 Any line connecting the midpoint of one side to the opposite corner will necessarily cut the triangle into two equal areas.
 This is because it produces two triangles each with the same height and a base of the same length.
 Since the area of any triangle is \({1 \over 2}bh\), where \(b\) is the length of the base and \(h\) is the length of the height, the two areas are equal.
-Another method of dividing a triangle into two equal areas relies on finding the midpoint of the height and constructing a triangle and a quadrilateral from it.

 1. Triangles exist on non-Euclidean surfaces.
 Any surface that permits three points to be joined by straight lines can have triangles.
 (A straight line should be understood as the locus of points forming a least-distance path between two points.)
 On a sphere, a triangle results from the intersection of three great circles, so it is possible to have triangles with three 90° angles on the surface of a sphere.
 I'll be focusing only on triangles in the Euclidean plane.